tomwongs/Hound/README.md

 ### Credit :
 The illustration of Hound was made by [@wingedwolf94](https://www.youtube.com/@wingedwolf94), this guy does insane animations and I encourage you to see his work! ^^
+______
 I hope you don't like this project too much, because the source code got corrupted when changing my computer ^^'
 So I won't be able to release other versions with patches or corrections...
+I'll maybe rewrite the code and the software, but more clean.
+After all, what is 400 lines of code?
+T w T